-One change to Iowa’s tax law that will affect every resident, a change in the State’s income tax brackets.
+One change to Iowa’s tax law that will affect every resident, a change in Iowa’s income tax brackets for 2019.

-The new Iowa tax law does not affect personal income tax rates for 2018.
+The new Iowa tax law did not affect personal income tax rates for 2018.
 Under the old tax law, Iowa’s 2018 income tax brackets will remain as follows:

 Under Iowa’s new tax law, beginning in 2019 these rates will be reduced slightly: